OVA SPRING 2026 REGISTRATION NOW OPEN

 Through our program, your child will find and choose a quiet spot in nature to return to each day to build an intimate relationship with a place in the forest and the creatures, plants, and changes that happen within that space.
 They will share time here observing, drawing, writing, listening, focusing their attention, and sitting in quiet meditation.

-Each day we will work together to find a suitable and safe fire location.
+During our hike, we will discover a spot where everyone wants to settle in for the remainder of the day.
+Here, we will work together to find a suitable and safe fire location.
 We will then gather kindling, fire-starter, and wood to get a fire going.
+Everyone will work together to set up hammocks, unpack supplies, blankets, and backpacks, and ‘make camp’ for the afternoon.

 Munching